 In Power Rangers Turbo, the team meets a mysterious child who calls himself Erutan. ("Nature" spelled backwards; he's actually a powerful forest spirit, maybe even a Genius Loci.)

 Scrubs: In the episode, "My Princess", a Something Completely Different episode in the form of a fairy-tale Dr. Cox is telling his son, Bob Kelso's counterpart is the Dark Lord Oslek (which, on a completely unrelated note, is what Ted calls him when he suffers stress-induced dyslexia).

 An episode mentioned a toxic substance called Selgninaem.
 One of the show's writers acknowledged this to be a comment on the meaningless nature of Techno Babble.

 In the second-season episode "Where Silence Has Lease", the Omnipotent Being of the Week was named "Nagilum", or "Nagillum," depending on what you read.
 That second name is important when you consider that the producers originally wanted Richard Mulligan for that role....

-In one episode, the crew goes to a sleazy bar to find an informant; the guy they eventually come up with is named Yranac.
+In "Gambit: Part I", the crew goes to a sleazy bar to find an informant; the guy they eventually come up with is named Yranac.

 The CBBC Fantasy-based kids game show Raven has a villain known as Nevar and a general anagram in another character, Ervan.